Smissen/py-spy-executable-tutorial/py-spy101/intro.md

 ## Motivation
 Py-spy is crucial for DevOps as it provides real-time, low-overhead profiling of Python applications in both development and production.
 It enables teams to diagnose performance issues on live systems without requiring restarts or code changes, ensuring minimal disruption.
 Py-spy’s ability to attach to running processes helps quickly identify bottlenecks, supporting rapid debugging and optimization.
 This makes it ideal for maintaining performance and reliability throughout the CI/CD pipeline, aligning perfectly with DevOps goals of speed, automation, and continuous improvement.

+Quick and easy identification of problematic code during development fits the ethos of DevOps as it enables teams to quicker get code to production, without sacrificing quality.
+While in production, py-spy can monitor the program due to its low overhead which allows teams to catch problems quicker.

 ## Overview

 1. Install py-spy and Introduction